maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### License

-Each source file should specifies the following license
+Each source file must specify the following license at the very top of the file:

 	/*
 	 * Copyright 2002-2014 the original author or authors.